shreya-scispace/shreya-scispace.github.io/README.md

 # Shreya Fal Dessai
-**Undergraduate Science Student at University Of Madras | Aspiring Researcher | Passionate about Physics and exploring interdisciplinary Research**
+**I am an Undergraduate Science Student at University Of Madras | Aspiring Researcher | Passionate about Physics and exploring interdisciplinary Research**

 Welcome to my academic portfolio — a glimpse into my learning journey, experiments, and research interests.